guusj/books/Warbreaker_BrandonSanderson.md

 Vasher sighed.
 “Look, Princess.
 I’m not like Denth; I don’t have his ability with words, and I don’t really like people in the first place.
 Don’t expect me to chat with you.
 All right?”
 Vivenna shut her mouth in surprise. _If he’s trying to manipulate me_, she thought, _he has a very strange way of doing it._
 Their destination turned out to be a run-down building on the corner of a run-down intersection.
 As they approached, Vivenna paused to wonder exactly how slums like this one came to exist.
 Did people build them cramped and shoddy on purpose?
 Had these streets, like others she’d seen, once been part of a better section of town that had fallen into disrepair?
-Vasher grabbed her arm as she stood there, then pulled her up to the door, upon which he pounded with the hilt of his sword.
+Vasher grabbed her arm as she stood there, then pulled her up to the door and pounded on it with the hilt of his sword.
 The door creaked open a second later, and a pair of nervous eyes glanced out.
 “Get out of the way,” Vasher said, testily shoving the door open the rest of the way and pulling Vivenna inside.
 A young man stumbled back, pressing up against the wall of the hallway and letting Vasher and Vivenna pass.
 He closed the door behind them.
 Vivenna felt as if she should be frightened, or at least angry, at the treatment.
 However, after what she had been through, it just didn’t seem like much.
 Vasher let go of her and thumped his way down a set of stairs.
 Vivenna followed more carefully, the dark stairwell reminding her of the cellar in Denth’s hideout.
 She shivered.
 At the bottom, fortunately, the similarities between cellars ended.
 This one had a wooden floor and walls.
 A rug sat in the middle of the room with a group of men sitting on it.
 A couple of them rose as Vasher rounded the stairs.
 “Vasher!” one said.
 “Welcome.
 Do you want something to drink?”